Al Gore: Environmentalism

 Gore has been involved with environmental issues since 1976 when as a freshman congressman, he held the "first congressional hearings on the climate change, and co-sponsor[ed] hearings on toxic waste and global warming".
 He continued to speak on the topic throughout the 1980s, and is still prevalent in the environmental community.
 He was known as one of the Atari Democrats, later called the "Democrats' Greens, politicians who see issues like clean air, clean water and global warming as the key to future victories for their party".

 In 1990, Senator Gore presided over a three-day conference with legislators from over 42 countries which sought to create a Global Marshall Plan, "under which industrial nations would help less developed countries grow economically while still protecting the environment".
 In the late 1990s, Gore strongly pushed for the passage of the Kyoto Protocol, which called for the reduction in greenhouse gas emissions.
 He was opposed by the Senate, which passed unanimously (95–0) the Byrd–Hagel Resolution (S. Res.
 98), which stated the sense of the Senate was that the United States should not be a signatory to any protocol that did not include binding targets and timetables for developing as well as industrialized nations or "would result in serious harm to the economy of the United States".

 In 2004, Gore co-launched Generation Investment Management, a company for which he serves as chair.
 A few years later, Gore would also found the Alliance for Climate Protection, an organization which eventually founded the We Campaign.
 Gore would also become a partner in the venture capital firm, Kleiner Perkins Caufield & Byers, heading that firm's climate change solutions group.
 He also helped to organize the Live Earth benefit concerts.
 In 2010, he attended WE Day (Vancouver, Canada), a WE Charity event.
+He favors replacing the income tax with a carbon tax: "We should tax what we burn, not what we earn.
+This is the single most important policy change we can make."